jhpyle/docassemble/_docs/installation.md

 wget -qO- https://deb.nodesource.com/setup_6.x | sudo bash -
-sudo apt-get -y install nodejs sudo npm install -g azure-storage-cmd
+sudo apt-get -y install nodejs sudo npm install -g azure-storage-cmd sudo npm install -g mermaid.cli
 {% endhighlight %}

 ([npm] is absent from [Debian stretch] due to security issues, so it needs to be installed from another source.
-If [npm] is available on your Linux distribution, it is probably sufficient just to run `npm install -g azure-storage-cmd`.)
+If [npm] is available on your Linux distribution, it is probably sufficient just to run `sudo npm install -g azure-storage-cmd` and `sudo npm install -g mermaid.cli`.)

 **docassemble** uses locale settings to format numbers, get currency symbols, and other things.
 Do `echo $LANG` to see what locale you are